cepxeo/dll4shell/README.md

 ### C++ shellcode launcher

-A collection of shellcode injection techniques to run as dll via rundll32.
+A collection of DLL runners using various shellcode injection abd obfuscation techniques.
 Based on the "charlotte" tool and research mentioned in external references.

-Current features include:

-* Using classic chain VirtualAlloc - CreateThread to execute the code in rundll32 process.
-* Shellcode XOR and Cezar / Shift encryption.
-* Simple python script to do the magic.
-* Random names of functions and params for obfuscation.

 ### Execution steps
 ```